Quantum geometry and adiabaticity in molecules and in condensed matter: Linear-response tensors

 The above compact quantum-geometrical expressions are indeed equivalent to the customary Kubo formulas; this is proved in the following. \equ{sum} yields We then exploit $\partial_{A_\beta}\hat{H} = e\hat{p}_\beta/(mc) $, and $\partial_{\EE_\gamma} \hat{H} = e\, \hat{r}_\gamma$ to obtain \bea \Omega(A_\beta,\EE_\gamma) &=& -\frac{2e^2}{mc} \, \mbox{Im} \sum_{n \neq 0} \frac{\ev{\Psi_0 | \hat{p}_\beta | \Psi_n }\ev{\Psi_n | \hat{r}_\gamma | \Psi_0 }}{(E_0 - E_n)^2} \nn &=& \frac{2e^2}{\hbar c} \sum_{n \neq 0} \frac{\ev{\Psi_0 | \hat{r}_\beta | \Psi_n }\ev{\Psi_n | \hat{r}_\gamma | \Psi_0 }}{E_n - E_0} , \eea where \equ{parallel} has been used to get the second line.
 Replacement of \equ{psum} into \equ{imme} completes the proof.

-A final issue is worth discussing here.
-Suppose one evaluates the polarizability $\tensor\alpha$ of a macroscopic crystallite in the same way as for a (very large) molecule.
+{\rr \eqs{sump}{psum} are formally identical in molecules and in condensed matter, yet the symbols therein indicate different quantities: the eigenstates obey different boundary conditions, and the field $\EEE$ is not the same field, as discussed at the beginning of Sec. \ref{sec:fields}. } Suppose one evaluates the polarizability $\tensor\alpha$ of a macroscopic crystallite in the same way as for a (very large) molecule.
 A glance at \equ{tensors} would suggest that $\tensor\chi$ would be equal to $\tensor\alpha$ divided by the sample volume: this is grossly incorrect and the two quantities are in general different.
-In fact, as discussed in Sec. \ref{sec:fields}, $\tensor\alpha$ is the response to the {\it external} field ($\EEE$ is identified with $\EEE_0$) while $\tensor\chi$ is the response to the {\it internal} field $\EEE$.
+In fact $\tensor\alpha$ is the response to the {\it external} field ($\EEE$ is identified with $\EEE_0$) while $\tensor\chi$ is the response to the {\it internal} field $\EEE$.
 The relationship between $\EEE$ and $\EEE_0$ depends on the crystallite's shape, while $\tensor\chi$ is a bulk property (i.e. shape-independent).
 More details can be found e.g. in Ref. \onlinecite{rap_a30}.